bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/unit3-sprint2-sprint-challenge/challenge.md

   what is a situation where it is not appropriate?
 - What is "NewSQL", and what is it trying to achieve?

+#### Part 4.1 - Question Answers

+Q1: The relationship between `Employee` and `Territory` tables is one to many, as one employee handles many territories.

+Q2: A document store (like MongoDB) would be appropriate in use as a wiki.
+Somewhere that it would not be appropriate is in an employee log or corporate hierarchy storage.

+Q3: NewSQL is a new database system that combines the benefits of NoSQL systems with relational technology.
+The goal is to provide a system that delivers ACID transactions.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, directly to your TL.
 You're also